hidny/MikeTsCubeCode/README.md

 An improvement that I found by accident is that if we don't delve deeper into breadth-first search paths that aren't first, for a complicated reason, we still get the right answer, but faster.
 The time complexity might still be the same, but we get to save a good amount of time.
 I haven't figured out if there's an improvement in the time complexity and It doesn't seem like an easy thing to work out.
 I'll look into this later.

-#### Proof for why you could throw those away non-first polycube shapes

-Rough sketch of the proof: (I'll need to fill in the details with more definitions and diagrams)
+#### Rough Draft of proof for why you could throw those away non-first polycube shapes (I'll need to fill in the details with more definitions and diagrams)

 Theorem:
 * The race winner for a polycube size N+1 implies the existence of a race winner in polycube size N with the same starting path for N>2.